Triton Pools and Quota Base Shared Tritons

 Triton Pools must be given a name.
 A pool’s name must be unique among all other existing pools.
 A name can be reused after the name’s previous pool has been deleted.
 This name is used to identify the pool when creating leases, or interacting with the pool.

 Triton Pools must have a per-instance quota value.
-The quota value is used to determine which Triton instances have available “space” for new leases to be assigned to.
+The quota value is used to determine which Triton instances have available “space” to assign new leases.

-The meaning of the units the quota is defined as is determined by the pool’s creator.
+The meaning of the units used to define the quota are determined by the pool’s creator.
 TMS applies no specific meaning to the value.

-In the above case, TMS would only compare a lease’s quota request against any available quota on Triton instances in the pool.
-TMS would not inspect Triton or the GPU to determine the actual amount of available GPU memory.
+TMS only compares a lease’s quota request against any available quota on Triton instances in the pool.
+TMS does not inspect Triton or the GPU to determine the actual amount of available GPU memory.
 There is no enforcement of quota values at runtime.

-For example, it might be known ahead of time that each Triton instance in a pool is capable of hosting four leases.
-Therefore, the pool could be created with a per-instance quota value of 4, and each lease would specify a quota need value of 1.
+For example, if you know that each Triton instance in a pool is capable of hosting four leases, you can create the pool with a per-instance quota value of 4, with each lease specifying a quota value of 1.

-Triton Pools are defined with a minimum and maximum number of Triton instances they’re allowed to create and host.
-When the minimum value is greater than zero, the pool will attempt to always have at least that number of Triton instances available.
+Triton Pools are defined with a minimum and maximum number of Triton instances that they’re allowed to create and host.
+When the minimum value is greater than zero, the pool attempts to always have at least that number of Triton instances available.

 These limits are used to determine when a pool scales the number of Triton instances present in the pool.
-When a lease is created and assigned to the pool and there are no available Triton instances with sufficient available quota to host the lease, the pool will attempt to add a new Triton instance only if it has not already reached it maximum capacity.
-When a pool has insufficient capacity and cannot add a new Triton instance, any lease creation attempt will be rejected.
+When a lease is created and assigned to the pool and there are no available Triton instances with sufficient available quota to host the lease, the pool attempts to add a new Triton instance, but only if it has not already reached its maximum capacity.
+When a pool has insufficient capacity and cannot add a new Triton instance, any lease creation attempts are rejected.

-Note: When attempting to create new Triton instances, pools are limited by available cluster resources.
+When attempting to create new Triton instances, pools are limited by the amount of available cluster resources.